danbondd/1p/README.md

 ## Usage

 `1p` works exactly the same as the `op` command.
-However, by default it pretty prints the JSON output.
+However, it simplifies a few of the commands:

-### 1p Subcommands
+- `op get item <account>`: Get password for given account in plain text.

-- `1p get password <account>`: Get password for given account in plain text.
+- `op generate`: Create a random 32 bit password.
-- `1p create password`: Create a random 32 bit password.
+- `op signin`: Sign in to current saved profile in `$HOME/.op/config`.